Farah-H/terraform_security_hardening/modules/cloudtrail/README.md

 # Requirements:
-1. Enable CloudTrail in all regions
+1. Enable CloudTrail in all regions (done)
 2. Enable CloudTrail log validation (done)
 3. All management and global events are captured within CloudTrail (done)
 4. Store CloudTrail logs are stored in a private s3 bucket (done)
 5. Access to the above bucket should also be logged by CloudTrail (done)
-6. Integrate CloudTrail with CloudWatch Logs
+6. Integrate CloudTrail with CloudWatch Logs (not-done)
 7. Ensure CloudTrail logs are encrypted at rest using KMS customer managed keys (CMKs) (done)
 8. Enable CloudTrail log file integrity validation (done)